 Decor throughout is contemporary classic, offering traditional luxury with a modern lightness of touch and a tendency to understatement that adds up to great style; accommodation in spacious bedrooms - and suites, which include an impressive presidential suite - is luxurious: all rooms have excellent amenities, including video/DVD and CD players, beautiful marbled bathrooms and views of the cascading river or Kenmare Bay.

-Outstanding facilities for both corporate and private guests include state-of-the-art conference facilities, a fine library (with computer/internet), an equestrian centre (treks around the 300-acre estate) and The Queen’s Walk (named after Queen Victoria), which takes you through lush woodland.
-The Health & Fitness Spa includes a pretty 15 metre pool (and an extensive range of treatments).
+Outstanding facilities for both corporate and private guests include state-of-the-art conference facilities, a fine library (with computer/internet), stables/horseriding (treks offered around the 300-acre estate) and an array of activities nearby.
+The Easanna Spa includes a pretty 15 metre pool (and an extensive range of treatments).

 But it is, above all, the staff who make this luxurious and stylish international hotel the home from home that it quickly becomes for each new guest.

-*Two beautifully appointed self-contained two-bedroom thatched cottages, Little Hay Cottage and Garden Cottage, and a 5-bedroom house on the estate, are available to rent - and have recently been joined by a range of new properties available for rental, some of them fully serviced.
+*Five beautifully appointed self-contained cottages are available to rent - and have recently been joined by a range of new properties available for rental.
 Details on application.

-This beautifully appointed restaurant is designed in tiers to take full advantage of the waterfalls - floodlit at night and providing a dramatic backdrop for an exceptional fine dining experience.
+This beautifully appointed restaurant is designed in tiers to take full advantage of the waterfalls - floodlit at night and providing a dramatic backdrop for an exceptional fine dining experience, although menus also offer a less formal option.

-Executive Chef Heiko Riebandt continues the high standard of cooking which is the hallmark of this lovely restaurant; backed up by professional service, the ambience is further enhanced by soothing live piano music.
+Executive Chef Philip Brazil continues the high standard of cooking which is the hallmark of this lovely restaurant; backed up by professional service, the ambience is further enhanced by soothing live piano music.

 Menus are not over-extensive yet allow plenty of choice and, while it may not be immediately obvious, they are changed seasonally and based on local foods; the tone is classic, perhaps with just an occasional nod to Irish cuisine.